Node-DC/Node-DC-EIS/README.md

 Please make sure above modules are installed without any error.
 Install any missing modules as per your system configuration.

+On Windows, there is a limit of 512 file descriptors open at a time.
+Because of this, the client script will crash if the concurrency setting is higher than 512.

 # Server Setup

 Install the following: